-The IB curriculum was created and developed by educators committed to international education across six subject areas: Language A1 (Native Language); Language A2, B, ab initio (Foreign Language); Individuals and Societies (Social Sciences); Experimental Sciences (Sciences); Mathematics; and The Arts and Electives.
+Students who complete requirements for the IB Diploma complete examinations that offer credits toward a college degree, and in the State of Florida, students are eligible for 100% Bright Futures Scholarship.
+The IB curriculum was created and developed by educators committed to international education across six subject areas: Studies in Language and Literature; Language Acquisition; Individuals and Societies (Social Sciences); Experimental Sciences (Sciences); Mathematics; and The Arts.
+IB curriculum is also embedded in three core elements which are; theory of knowledge, the extended essay, and creativity, activity and service.

 In BCPS, the IB Diploma is offered as a magnet program at four high schools, which include Boyd Anderson High School, Deerfield Beach High School, Miramar High School and Plantation High School.
-Additionally, two middle schools, Lauderdale Lakes Middle School and Deerfield Beach Middle School, offer Liberal Arts Magnet programs to prepare students for the IB program.
+Additionally, the middle years program is offered as magnet programs at Lauderdale Lakes Middle School, Plantation Middle School, Deerfield Beach Middle School and the primary years program is offered at Wilton Manors IB Magnet School.
+IB Innovative Programs are also offered at New Renaissance Middle School and AC Perry K-8 School.
+Visit ibo.org to learn more about International Baccalaureate.